PoonLab/sup/README.md

 # Roadmap to the Paper

-- WRITE
+- Revisions
+    - [ ] Ensure consistent naming conventions (esp. seq unc matrix versus probability sequence)
+    - [ ] Check: Where should I use Pngolin versus PangoLEARN?
+    - [ ] Nucleotide "position" is probably best
+    - [ ] Check tense
+    - [x] One sentence = one line in Rmd
 - Intro
     - [x] Intro paragraphss
     - [x] Relevant literature
     - [x] Sources of uncertainty
     - [x] Description of SAM files (with and without paired reads)
     - [x] Description of InSilicoSeq (and other things from David's work)
-        - [ ] More citations to support opinions
+    - [ ] More citations to support opinions (or change opinion if citation disagrees)
-        - [ ] Revise & rewrite
+    - [ ] Revise
 - Methods
     - [x] Uncertainty Matrices (and sequence-level uncertainty, similar to likelihoods; largely re-used from David's work)
     - [x] Sampling from normalized probabilities or from multinomial posteriors (justification)
     - [x] Sequence-level uncertainty measures, and their use in analysis of genetic data
     - [ ] Beta distribution to generate uncertainty
+    - [ ] Parsing deletions in SAM files
 - Application
     - [x] Description of Covid Data
     - [x] Pangolin description (incl. support)
     - [x] Pangolin results summary/vis
     - [x] Intro to David's work
     - [x] Goal of David's work
     - [ ] Results from David's work (after re-running)
     - [ ] Takeaways from David's work
 - Conclusions
     - [ ] For phylogenies in general (lean heavily on David's work)
     - [x] For Covid data
 	- [x] Other uses: instead of a canonical representation, the probability sequence could be calculated based on the estimated population frequency of alleles at polymorphism sites.

 ### Nice-to-Haves